 Is Washington DC a Good Job Market for Paralegals?

 Many politicians in the DC area keep lawyers and their paralegal teams on retainer to help protect their reputations and future campaigns.
 This means that layers in the DC area have plenty of DC paralegal jobs available.
 In the United States as a whole, paralegal jobs are on the rise.
-Both across the country and in the capital, paralegal jobs in DC are increasing much faster than other career fields.
-It’s estimated that from 2018-2028, there will be the need for 39,000 new paralegals in the United States, and many of those people will get there start at paralegal jobs in Washington DC.
-The first step toward becoming a paralegal is to learn more about the paralegal programs in Washington DC, which will open the doors to entry level paralegal jobs in DC.
+Both across the country and in the capital, paralegal jobs in DC are increasing much faster than in other career fields.
+It’s estimated that from 2018-2028, there will be the need for 39,000 new paralegals in the United States, and many of those people will get their start at paralegal jobs in Washington DC.
+The first step toward becoming a paralegal is to learn more about the paralegal programs in Washington DC, which will open the doors to entry-level paralegal jobs in DC.

-Next, let’s take a look at how much you can expect to make while working paralegal jobs in Washington DC area.
+Next, let’s take a look at how much you can expect to make while working paralegal jobs in the Washington DC area.

 How Much Can I Make as a Paralegal in Washington DC?